 Disclaimer: I receive a small commission from some of the links on this page.

-You will find three to four big theater productions each year at the Curran Theater in San Francisco.
+You will find one to two big theater productions each year at the Curran Theater in San Francisco.
 In addition, they also offer other types of performances a few times a year including around Christmas.

 Here are dates and times for their upcoming performances.

 You have a few options when it comes to tickets for the Curran Theater in San Francisco.
-They sell their official tickets through Ticketmaster.
-These are directly from the venue.
+They sell their official tickets through Ticketmaster, and these are directly from the venue.
 Find a list of tickets for upcoming performances on Ticketmaster.

-If their tickets are sold out or you want better seats, then head over to Ticketliquidator.
+If their tickets are sold out or you want better seats, then head over to StubHub.
 Here you will find third party tickets.
-Sometimes these tickets sell for more or less than face value.
+Sometimes these tickets sell for more or less than face value depending on the show and date of purchase.
 It's a great place to get some of the better seats or tickets for sold out performances.
-Visit Ticketliquidator for ticketing information for the Curran.

 I highly recommend heading here on public transit as parking in the area is expensive.
 However, if you do plan to drive, here are a few places to find parking nearby.